 Once baptized, always baptized!
 We recognize the baptism of other Christian churches as valid , and thus, if you were baptized before in another Christian church, you will not be “re-baptized.”
 With the sacrament of Baptism, it is very important to remember that it is not the volume of water used – the sacrament is an outward sign that tells others that we have trusted in Christ as our Savior.

-Parents who wish to have their infants or children baptized need to attend a onetime baptism class to learn about the sacrament of baptism and their role as their child’s spiritual leader.
+At Severna Park United Methodist Church, the sacrament of baptism is offered to infants, children, youth and adults.
+Parents who wish to have their infants or children baptized need to participate in worship for at least 4 weeks and attend a one-time baptism class to learn about the sacrament of baptism and their role as their child’s spiritual leader.
 The dates for future classes are shown on the Calendar.

 Ready to seek baptism?
 Fill out the Baptism Form for each person who will be baptized:

 As we celebrate the sacrament of baptism during the coronavirus pandemic, we privilege life above all other concerns.
 For this reason, we are taking a number of precautions to ensure the safety of all people involved, especially infants and other vulnerable individuals.
 This information is updated quarterly, to reflect the most current practices of our church.

 Read the most up-to-date COVID policy for baptisms here:

 As you seek baptism for yourself or your child, please review these resources:

 Baptism Booklet: This is the main resource that is referenced in the Baptism Class.
 It includes more about what we believe about baptism, the liturgy we use in our church, and a number of suggestions for incorporating faith practices into your family’s rhythm.